Bad Hunting (Daughter of the Wildings, Book 2)

 “Do you have to go?”
 Lainie asked.
 “If we’re with another mage hunter, he might find out about my power, and about us.”

 “If I turn this down, the Mage Council might start asking questions I’d rather not answer.
-And anyway, we need the money.
+Anyhow, we need the money.
 The cheap bastards only paid me twenty-five gildings for Carden, but now they’re offering to match whatever they pay Horden if I help him out.
 It could be as much as three hundred gildings.”

 She wrapped her arms around his chest and hugged him tight.
 “Without knowing what’s happening to you or when you’ll be back?
 No.”